Purple-Devs/rbenv-binstubs/README.md

 ## Known Issues

-This plugin only affects those commands that `bundle --binstubs` installs in the `bin` directory, and only if the current working directory contains a `Gemfile` file.
+This plugin only affects those commands that `bundle --binstubs` installs in the `bin` directory

-Pull requests with bug fixes / enhancements are welcome, especially to make it work without having to cd to the project root, or to add travis-ci tests.

 ## Similar Projects